contrailcirrus/pycontrails/docs/getting-started/install.rst

     This extension is private due to license restrictions

-`pycontrails-BADA <https://github.com/contrailcirrus/pycontrails-bada>`_ is an extension to interface with `BADA <https://www.eurocontrol.int/model/bada>`_ aircraft performance models.
+`pycontrails-BADA <https://github.com/contrailcirrus/pycontrails-bada>`_ is an extension to interface with `BADA <https://www.eurocontrol.int/model/bada>`_ aircraft performance data.

 .. code-block:: bash